E3-JSI/dataset-SloATOMIC-2020/README.md

 ## 🗃️ Data

+The data set is publicaly available via the [clarin.si repository][clarin-si].

 The data set is available in the [data](data) folder which contains the following files:

 - [sloatomic_train.tsv](data/sloatomic_train.tsv): The training set.